 Snow Water Equivalent

 The GlobSnow consortium derives an estimate of snow water equivalent (SWE) from satellite observations and ground station data.
-It incorporates measurements from NASA Earth Observations’ SSM/I and SMMR sensors and from the ECMWF weather stations.
-The GlobSnow data product includes both daily and weekly estimates at 25 km grid spacing, from 1979 to 2012, which are publicly accessible at http://www.globsnow.info/swe/ [Luojus et al., 2010].
+It incorporates measurements from NASA Earth observations’ SSM/I and SMMR sensors and from the ECMWF weather stations.
+The GlobSnow data product includes both daily and weekly estimates at 25 km grid spacing, from 1979 to 2012 [Luojus et al., 2010].
 It improves upon SWE calculations derived from SSM/I, which are especially accurate over medium elevation flat plains with seasonal snow cover, which accurately describes the Northern Plains region [Vuyovich et al., 2014].
-Although data is available in daily measurements, data for many days and locations is missing because not every area is passed overhead by an SSM/I- or SMMR-equipped satellite every day.
-To provide a SWE estimate for every day, weekly snow water equivalents were constructed using the SWE on a given day and the previous 6 days, so that a daily value is summarized by a week-long period.
+Although data is available in daily measurements, data for many days and locations are missing because not every area is passed overhead by an SSM/I- or SMMR-equipped satellite every day.
+To provide a SWE estimate for every day, weekly snow water equivalents were constructed using the SWE on a given day and the previous 6 days, so a daily value is summarized by a week-long period.

 The complete series of weekly data was downloaded in NetCDF format and converted to GeoTIFF using R. The pixels contained within the Missouri River Basin were extracted to conduct time series analyses for each pixel.

-R software was used to calculate the summary statistics of the following: onset of winter, onset of spring, total accumulation of SWE in a year, max SWE in a year.
+R was used to calculate the summary statistics of the following: onset of winter, onset of spring, total accumulation of SWE in a year, max SWE in a year.

 Next, statistical trends were analyzed in the SWE time series from 1979 to 2012 using R statistical packages.